 FAQ

 Yes, since the eggs in it have been cooked it's safe to keep out.
 But I recommend refrigerating these oats so it lasts longer.
-Even though this is a 1 serving recipe, you may eat more/less so it's always good to know options.
+Even though this is a 1 serving recipe, you may eat more/less so it's good to know your options.

 - Oats: Peanut Butter Banana Oatmeal, Oatmeal Cherry Bars, Protein Granola